 Another tip: everyone inhabits male/female energy.
 Be willing to bend genders.
 Once, I did a reading for a man and the Queen of Pentacles reversed showed up in the reading.
-I started describing a dark haired woman who was not very practical and perhaps clingy.
+I started describing a dark-haired woman who was not very practical and perhaps clingy.
 He stopped me and said “I’m gay.
 BUT that describes my partner to a T.” I’ve seen Kings represent female bosses, Queens represent stay-at-home dads, Pages represent grown adults who are doing immature things, and Knights represent young lesbians.
-Be open minded and don’t assume that everyone is going to be a “traditional” Court Card.
-(See my post on Gender Bending The Tarot.)
+Be open-minded and don’t assume that everyone is going to be a “traditional” Court Card.
+(See my post on Gender-Bending The Tarot.)

-Sometimes a Major Arcana or other card may be a better representation of a person.
+Sometimes a Major Arcana or other cards may be a better representation of a person.
 For example, The Empress is perfect for a pregnant woman while the Eight of Pentacles might be good for a workaholic.

 For a couple, you may want to choose The Lovers or the Two of Cups.